nuclio/nuclio/docs/concepts/writing-functions/shell/writing-a-shell-function.md

 ```

 The function configuration needs to include the following:

-1. `runtime`: set to `shell`
+1. `runtime` - set to `shell`.
-2. `handler` set to the name of the executable file, in this case `reverser.sh`
+2. `handler` - set to the name of the executable file.
+In this example, the file is **reverser.sh**.

-> Note: Pass `--platform local` to `nuctl` if you're not running on top of Kubernetes
+Run the following command to deploy the function with the [`nuctl`](/docs/reference/nuctl/nuctl.md) nuclio CLI:

-Let's deploy the function with nuctl:
+> Note: if you're not running on top of Kubernetes, pass the `--platform local` option to `nuctl`.

 ```sh
 nuctl deploy -p /tmp/nuclio-shell-script/reverser.sh rev
 ```

-And now invoke it:
+And now, use the `nuctl` CLI to invoke the function:
 ```sh
 nuctl invoke rev -m POST -b reverse-me